Neuenwalde Convent: In Neuenwalde since 1334

 Wallenstein invaded Christian IV's Duchy of Holstein, who therefore deployed his forces in order to fight that invasion.
 Tilly then invaded the exposed prince-archbishopric and captured its southern parts.
 The Bremian cities shut their gates and entrenched behind their fortifications.
 Tilly captured one fortified city after the other.
 On 20 January 1628 in his encampment near Buxtehude Tilly personally wrote out a salva guardia (safe-guard) for the Neuenwalde Convent.
 In 1628 he beleaguering Stade with its remaining garrison of 3,500 Danish and English soldiers.
 On 25 April/5 May 1628^{O.S./N.S.} Tilly granted them safe-conduct to England and Denmark–Norway and on 27 April/7 May 1628^{O.S./N.S.} the complete prince-archbishopric was in his hands.
 Between 1628 and 1629 most Protestant preachers fled the area.

 On 6 June 1629 playing children caused a fire, destroying all the convent buildings, including the Holy Cross Church.
-Only the closeby watermill survived.
+Only the close by watermill survived.
 Six conventuals, all Lutheran, were rehoused in emergency shelters.
 The reconstruction started right away.
 The Holy Cross Church was restored between 1630 and 1634 with most of its interior dating back to the following decades.